 Your iPhone is, obviously, at its safest and most secure when it’s locked.
 Because of that, you really want to make sure it stays that way when it’s not in your hands.

-Consider ditching Touch ID.
+- Consider ditching Touch ID and Face ID.
 If you’re paranoid about government overreach, this is something to be mindful of.
-Law enforcement can force you to unlock your phone with your password, but they can’t make you reveal your passcode.
+Law enforcement can force you to unlock your phone with your face or fingerprint, but they can’t make you reveal your passcode.

 When your iPhone is locked, it may seem like it’s at its most private.
 But there are actually certain ways to bypass your security and view private information.

-Don’t worry: people still can’t read your remains or view your photos.
-But there are ways to make your iPhone’s Lock screen even more secure than it is.
+Don’t worry: people still can’t read your emails or view your photos.
+But there are ways to make your iPhone’s Lock screen even more secure than it usually is.

 - Double-check the widgets you’re using.
 Some widgets are convenient, but they can reveal personal data or details to passersby without having to unlock the device.